 Readiness Plan Reference No. Action Item.
 Target Target Completion Date Responsible Officer Progress To Date Status Completion Date 4.1 Designate PRIS Champions The designated PRIS Champion(s) have attended sector wide PRIS awareness sessions and briefings.
 The PRIS Champion(s) consistently promotes a culture that values the protection of personal information, supports safe and encourages integration of PRIS requirements with broader business processes.
 30/04/23 Alysha McCall Governance Coordinator designated as PRIS Champion.
 Briefing session held on 19 June 2023.
 Completed 20/06/23 5.3 Complete PRIS Action Plan The agency PRIS Action Plan is completed and approved by the responsible senior officer.
 30/06/23 Alysha McCall, Jason Whiteaker PRIS Readiness Assessment Tool completed and this plan has been developed based on this assessment.
 Approved by CEO and to be reported to Audit & Risk Management Committee quarterly.
-Completed 04/07/23 4.3 Map PRIS to Agency Values The agency has produced a document (e.g., fact sheet or infrant page) for use in staff training or inclusion in a policy, emphasising the connection between PRIS and the agency s corporate values, promoting a culture of respect for the personal promoting a culture of respect for the personal three agency engages, and a commitment to responsible information sharing practices.
+Completed 04/07/23 4.3 Map PRIS to Agency Values The agency has produced a document (e.g., fact sheet or infrant page) for use in staff training or inclusion in a policy, emphasising the connection between PRIS and the agency s corporate values, promoting a culture of respect for the personal producing a culture of respect for the personal training and the agency engages, and a commitment to responsible information sharing practices.
 This connection is understood by staff.
 31/08/23 Alysha McCall 1/9/2023 Has been posted on staff intranet and included in staff inductions.
 Completed 01/09/23 4.4 Designate PRIS Officers A Privacy Officer and Information Sharing Officer have been formally designated.
-The Officer(s) may be primarily compliance-focused and have some practices, procedures and systems in place, but these are generally silced from broader organisational frameworks.
+The Officer(s) may be primarily compliance-focused and have some practices, procedures and systems in place, but these are generally siloed from broader organisational frameworks.
 Some staff are aware of the Privacy Officer and Information Sharing Officer.
 31/08/23 Alysha McCall Reviewing role against current positions.
-Likely appointments to be Coverance Coordinator.
-Goverance Officer and Senior Records Officer Clarified with Department of Premier Cabinet in relation to whether CEO can make appointment or if Council resolution is required.
+Likely appointments to be Covernance Coordinator.
+Governance Officer and Senior Records Officer.
+Clarified with Department of Premier Cabinet in relation to whether CEO can make appointment or if Council resolution is required.
 1/9/2023 Governance Coordinator and Governance Officer have been appointed.
 Completed 01/09/23 3.4 Attend PRIS Awareness Sessions The designated Privacy Officer and Information Sharing Officer - and any other key staff from the Agency - have attended all relevant sector wide PRIS awareness sessions and briefings conducted to date.
 31/10/23 Britt Hadlow, Kunal Sarma, Tamika Van Beek 2/10/2023 - Training for PRIS scheduled for 31 October 2023.
 Designated staff to attend.
 31/10/2023 - Relevant officers from Governance, IT & HR attended webinar.
-Completed 31/10/23 8.2 Conduct a Survey of Information Holdings The agency has identified high risk and/or high value areas of its business, the information and systems that support these business areas.
+Completed 31/10/23 8.2 Conduct a Survey of Information Holdings The apency has identified high risk and/or high value areas of its business, the information and systems that support these business areas.
 A survey of information holdings has been completed for privacy and responsible information sharing requirements across these business areas.
 31/12/23 Britt Hadlow, Kunal Sarma May 2023 - Baseline readiness report was sent to councils PRIS champions are to be nominated from council.
-PRIS Readiness Assessment - 18 questions in checklist to fill in, submit progress assessment report#1 between Nov 10 - 17.
-Need to ensure PRIS Champion can access the PRIS readiness assessment - 18 champion can access the PRIS readiness assessment - 1-check baseline/progress.
-41/22/023 - Waiting on information from Department with information on what is required to complete the survey of information hoddings, an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
-There will be a further update on this in the new year update on this in the new year update on this in the new year.
-Was the provided as to revised dates.
-WA Gov advised it is expected that the dates will be pushed out six months.
-It is expected that further information will be circulated by March 2024.
+PRIS Readiness Assessment - 18 questions in checklist to fill in, submit progress assessment report# between Nov 10 - 17.
+Need to ensure PRIS Champion can access the decitated learn's site.
+Need to complete the survey of water of the council of